AEjonanonymous/Euler-Mascheroni/README.md

 ---

+### 🚫 The Tail Trap Logic
+The proof proceeds by contradiction.
+We assume $\gamma = p/q$ and define a scaled gap $Z$ as the difference between the assumed rational and the partial sum, scaled by the denominators.

+The Lean 4 implementation verifies:
+* **$Z > 0$**: Proved by showing the constant is strictly greater than the partial sum via the lower trap.
+* **$Z < 1$**: Proved by showing the gap is smaller than the smallest possible non-zero rational increment $1/q$.
+* 🏁 **The Checkmate**: Lean’s library confirms no integer $Z$ exists such that $0 < Z < 1$, falsifying the rational assumption.

+---

 ### ✅ Why Formal Verification?
 Traditional paper proofs can struggle with analytic tail estimates and the risk of errors in remainder bounds.
 By encoding the proof in **Lean 4**, we have:
-* **Eliminated the risk of analytic error** by using a dependently typed theorem prover.
+* **Eliminated** the risk of analytic error by using a dependently typed theorem prover.
-* **Replaced heuristic bounds** with machine-checked integer arithmetic verified by the Lean kernel.
+* **Replaced** heuristic bounds with machine-checked integer arithmetic verified by the Lean kernel.
-* **Achieved Computational Certainty** by bypassing floating-point types in favor of exact cross-multiplication.
+* **Achieved** computational certainty by bypassing floating-point types in favor of exact cross-multiplication.

 ---

 ### 📂 Repository Contents
 To maintain the integrity of the verification, the following files are included:

-1.  **A Formal Proof of the Irrationality of the Euler-Mascheroni Constant.pdf**
-    * The academic manuscript detailing the mathematical framework, Sondow’s Identity, and the Tail Trap mechanism.
+1. 📄 **A Formal Proof of the Irrationality of the Euler-Mascheroni Constant.pdf** The academic manuscript detailing the mathematical framework, Sondow’s Identity, and the Tail Trap mechanism.
-2.  **Proof_Of_Euler-Mascheroni_Constant_Irrationality.lean**
-    * The complete Lean 4 source code, including data structures, series summation, and the final contradiction theorem.
+2. 💻 **Proof_Of_Euler-Mascheroni_Constant_Irrationality.lean** The complete Lean 4 source code, including data structures, series summation, and the final contradiction theorem.

----

-### 🛠️ The Tail Trap Logic 🪤
-The proof proceeds by contradiction.
-We assume $\gamma = p/q$ and define a scaled gap $Z$ as the difference between the assumed rational and the partial sum, scaled by the denominators.

-The Lean 4 implementation verifies:
-* **$Z > 0$**: Proved by showing the constant is strictly greater than the partial sum via the lower trap.
-* **$Z < 1$**: Proved by showing the gap is smaller than the smallest possible non-zero rational increment $1/q$.
-* **The Checkmate**: Lean’s library confirms no integer $Z$ exists such that $0 < Z < 1$, falsifying the rational assumption.

 ---